Jakab-Mate/patch_model/README.md

 ## A general-purpose microbial consumer-resource model that outputs simulated data in the SummarizedExperiment (SE) format.

 This project offers a quick and easy method for simulating microbial community dynamics based solely on their metabolic interactions.
-The model uses matrix representations for species, which encode the metabolites a species can consume, and also the ones it can produce.
+The model uses matrix representations for species, which encode the metabolites a species can consume, as well as those it can produce.
 Community dynamics are simulated using a set of Ordinary Differential Equations (ODEs), and the produced time-series data is stored in a SummarizedExperiment data container.

-**Please refer to the [project website](https://jakab-mate.github.io/MiCroSim.jl/dev/readme/) for a more detailed documentation**
+**Please refer to the [project website](https://jakab-mate.github.io/MiCroSim.jl/dev/readme/) for more detailed documentation**

 ### Applicability